atingupta2005/neo4j-apr-24/Day-5-6/17-Performance-Tuning.md

 	- Few sequential writes when committing changes
 - Recommended to store database and transaction logs on separate devices
 - The EXT4 and XFS file systems are recommended as a first choice.

-- Recommended practice is to disable file and directory access time updates
-- This way, the file system won’t have to issue writes that update this meta-data, thus improving write performance

 ## Storage and RAM
 - High read and write I/O load degraded SSD performance.